tamberg/fhnw-idb/introduction/README.md

   <img src="mu-mode.png">

-## Install/Deploy your own App on ESP8622
+## ESP8622: Install and Deploy your own App

 Follow these [instructions](blink) to install a *Blink* App permanently on the ESP8622.

-## Using WiFi on ESP8622
+## ESP8622: Using WiFi

 The ESP8622 has WiFi support on board.
 There are two WiFi interfaces, one for the station (when the ESP8266 connects to a router) and one for the access point (for other devices to connect to the ESP8266).
-Check the information on chapter [Network basics](https://docs.micropython.org/en/latest/esp8266/tutorial/network_basics.html#network-basics) to be able to conenct your ESP8622 to a wireless network of your choice.
+Check the information on chapter [Network basics](https://docs.micropython.org/en/latest/esp8266/tutorial/network_basics.html#network-basics) to be able to connect your ESP8622 to a wireless network of your choice.

 **NOTES**:
-- To use WiFi in your own application, it is important to configure the network access at boot time.
+- To use WiFi in your own application, it is important to configure the WiFi network access at boot time.
-- Check the [Boot process](https://docs.micropython.org/en/latest/esp8266/general.html#boot-process), especially the files `boot.py` and `main.py`.
+- Check the [Boot process](https://docs.micropython.org/en/latest/esp8266/general.html#boot-process), especially the roles of the two files `boot.py` and `main.py`.

-## MicroPython on Raspberry Pi Zero W
+## Raspberry Pi Zero W: MicroPython

 ### "Hello World": The first application

+## Raspberry Pi Zero W: Install and Deploy your own App

+## Raspberry Pi Zero W: Using WiFi